frictionlessdata/datapackage-py/README.md

 - `keyed (bool)` - flag to emit keyed rows
 - `extended (bool)` - flag to emit extended rows
 - `cast (bool)` - flag to disable data casting if false
+- `relations (bool)` - if true foreign key fields will be checked and resolved to its references
 - `limit (int)` - integer limit of rows to return
 - `(exceptions.DataPackageException)` - raises any error occured in this process
 - `(list[])` - returns array of rows (see `table.iter`)